SFDO-Tooling/CumulusCI/docs/cli.rst

     $ cci error info

+Additionally, there is a ``--max-lines`` option to limit the number of lines of stacktrace shown.

 Seeing Stack Traces Automatically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you would like to investigate bugs in CumulusCI when you find them, you can set the config option `show_stacktraces` to `True` in the `cli` section of `~/.cumulusci/cumulusci.yml` and stacktraces will no longer be suppressed when they are thrown within CumulusCI.
+If you would like to investigate bugs in CumulusCI when you find them, you can set the config option ``show_stacktraces`` to ``True`` in the ``cli`` section of ``~/.cumulusci/cumulusci.yml`` and stacktraces will no longer be suppressed when they are thrown within CumulusCI.
 Usage Errors (wrong command line arguments, missing files, etc.) will not show you exception tracebacks because they are seldom helpful in that case.